๐ŸงชAP Chemistry

 Why This Matters

-The key insight is that almost every periodic trend traces back to the same fundamental forces: the attraction between positive protons and negative electrons, modified by distance and shielding.
+Almost every periodic trend traces back to the same fundamental forces: the attraction between positive protons and negative electrons, modified by distance and shielding.
 Once you understand how effective nuclear charge (ZeffZ_{eff}) changes across periods and down groups, the rest falls into place.
-Don't just memorize that electronegativity increases across a period—know why it happens and how it connects to ionization energy, atomic radius, and bonding behavior.
+Don't just memorize that electronegativity increases across a period.
+Know why it happens and how it connects to ionization energy, atomic radius, and bonding behavior.
 That's what earns you points on FRQs.

 Effective Nuclear Charge

-• ZeffZ_{eff} increases across a period—more protons pull valence electrons closer, shrinking atomic size and increasing attraction
+• ZeffZ_{eff} increases across a period.
+More protons pull valence electrons closer, shrinking atomic size and increasing the attraction on each valence electron.

-• Shielding remains approximately constant across a period because electrons add to the same principal energy level
+• Shielding remains approximately constant across a period because electrons add to the same principal energy level.
+Inner-shell electrons do most of the shielding, and that count doesn't change as you move left to right.

 Atomic Radius